-The College of Human Sciences and CHS Student Council are looking for outstanding undergraduate students – freshmen through seniors in every Human Sciences major – who are making an impact within the College of Human Sciences, Iowa State University, and the greater Ames community.
+The College of Human Sciences and CHS Student Council are looking for outstanding undergraduate students – sophomoreand juniorsseniors in every Human Sciences major – who are making an impact within the College of Human Sciences, Iowa State University, and the greater Ames community.
+We want to honor those students by making them student our 2015 Student Sensations!

 Students across all majors and classifications who are making significant contributions both inside and outside of the classroom are eligible for this award.
 At least 12 undergraduate students in CHS will be recognized.
 For consideration, nominations must be submitted by November 21, 2014, so start early.
 It takes only five minutes to nominate yourself or someone else online.